linked0/web/dev.md

 pipenv run python main.py // pipenv run을 붙여야 virtual env에서 실행함. exit // deactivate가 아님. 잘못하면 터미널을 빠져나감

+💎 ChatGPT - Buddy
+Show me the original sentence, a grammatically and semantically correct version (as few corrections as possible), a Korean translation.
+And also show me your recommened version and the concise, natural, not to formal version suitible for team meeting.
+Each version is written with a simple prefix in one line.
+And then if there are any idioms or different words, explain them very briefly after the translation.
+If the original sentences are written in Korean, you should start with the sentences translated into English as original ones.

+And then, thoroughly respond to the content of my message and briefly explain any relevant background, technology, current state, or future outlook

 🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸
 🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸
 ### Toolkit New